shawntabrizi/shawntabrizi.github.io/_posts/2017-07-03-discovery-through-experience.md

 tags:
   - hello world
 ---

-<p>I have had a blog more than once in the past.</p>
+I have had a blog more than once in the past.

-<p>At different points in my life, blogging meant different things.
-The problem with blogging about myself or other personal things is that I find often I do not relate to my past self.</p>
+At different points in my life, blogging meant different things.
+The problem with blogging about myself or other personal things is that I find often I do not relate to my past self.

-<p>This blog should hopefully be more permanent because I hope to mostly talk about things related to technology, development, and problem solving.</p>
+This blog should hopefully be more permanent because I hope to mostly talk about things related to technology, development, and problem solving.

-<p>I think the subtitle of my blog is well fitting for the kind of content I hope to have on here.
-I want to learn, and then teach, all through experience and action.</p>
+I think the subtitle of my blog is well fitting for the kind of content I hope to have on here.
+I want to learn, and then teach, all through experience and action.

-<p>I hope that you will discover something new along with me.</p>
+I hope that you will discover something new along with me.